How Stanley Helps Clients

 Stanley J. Parker’s practice focuses on commercial and business litigation, including a wide range of real estate matters, energy and natural resources, tax assessment and tax exemptions, landlords and tenants, construction litigation, franchise matters, class actions, restrictive covenants and product liability.
-Stanley is the Chair of the firm’s Franchise Litigation practice group.

 Stanley has served as lead counsel in both jury and non-jury trials throughout the nation, and he has been involved in appellate work, including arguments before the Pennsylvania and federal appellate courts.
 Stanley also litigates matters involving condemnations, franchises and shareholder disputes.

 What Clients Can Expect